NITCbase/nitcbase.github.io/docs/NITCbase_Commands.md

 run filename
 ```
 :::tip
-This is useful to execute multiple commonly used commands while debugging.
+* This is useful to execute multiple commonly used commands while debugging.
+* We can use folders within `/Files` to organize the run files.
+In that case, `run folder_name/run_file` format can be used.
 :::

 ### Echo